m-shames/m-shames/README.md

 - **Data Visualization:** [add tools like ggplot2, Tableau, etc.]
 -->
 ## Experience & Skills
-For more information about my training, experience, publications, and leadership, see [my Curriculum Vitae](https://github.com/m-shames/portfolio).
+For more information, see [my Curriculum Vitae](https://github.com/m-shames/portfolio).

 ## Projects
 Examples of my work and excerpts from past and ongoing research projects can be found [here](https://github.com/m-shames/portfolio/tree/main/projects).